Discretionary Trusts

 - Not all potential beneficiaries are guaranteed to benefit, as trustees have discretion over who receives benefits and how much.
 This may lead to some intended beneficiaries missing out.

 - A high level of trust is placed in the appointed trustees to ensure that their decisions align with the settlor’s intentions.
+The trustee’s role is to safeguard these intentions and manage the trust assets responsibly.

 - While trusts may reduce the settlor’s tax bill, they can impose additional tax burdens on both trustees and beneficiaries.